BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

 * Log in and open a terminal
 * Clone this repository into the home directory of the Raspberry pi: ``git clone https://github.com/JamesSkinna/multi-channel-rpi-eco-monitoring.git`` (see below regarding branches)
 * Install the required packages: ``sudo apt-get -y install fswebcam lftp ffmpeg usb-modeswitch ntpdate zip``
+* If you want to use a different config file (e.g., want to upload to FTP server):
+  * First, delete config.json from multi-channel-rpi-eco-monitoring folder
+  * Open a new terminal
+  * ``cd ~/multi-channel-rpi-eco-monitoring``
+  * Run ``python setup.py`` and follow the prompts.
+This will create a ``config.json`` file which contains the sensor type, its configuration and the FTP server details.
 * Make sure all the scripts in the repository are executable, and that ``recorder_startup_script.sh`` runs on startup...
   * Open a new terminal
   * ``sudo nano ../../etc/profile`` from the root directory